-Mid Century Modern architecture is born from Modernism.
+Mid Century Modern architecture was born from Modernism.
 Designers and artists in the movement sought to bring homeowners closer to nature through simplicity and lots of natural light.
 Architects made modern style available to the masses during the postwar period when the world was undoubtedly becoming more technologically advanced.

 Modern Homes for Sale in Los Angeles